Menstrual Cycle Disorders

 Amenorrhoea: No periods and no ovulation.
 Primary Amenorrhoea is when there is no menstrual period by the age of 18.
 Secondary Amenorrhoea is the absence of a menstrual period for more than 3 months, after having a regular menstruation in the past.
 This excludes conditions such as pregnancy, lactation and post-menopause.

 Morbid Leucorrhoea: Excessive vaginal discharge, which may have an abnormal colour, odour and quality.

-In Chinese Medicine terms, the main organs involved in menstrual cycle disorders are the Liver, Kidney, Spleen and Heart.
+From a Chinese Medicine perspective the main organs involved in menstrual cycle disorders are the Liver, Kidney, Spleen and Heart.
 Patterns of disharmony include: Qi Stagnation, Qi and Blood Stagnation, Blood Stasis, Qi Deficiency, Blood Deficiency, Heat, Cold, Phlegm-Damp, Damp-Heat, Phlegm-Heat, Yang Deficiency and Yin Deficiency.

 The menstrual period should come and go with minimal discomfort.
 You should not have to “live with” or “put up” with severe symptoms, which can impact on your daily life.
 Your menstrual cycle should be celebrated, not something that is dreaded or avoided!